Frequently Asked Questions

 Because applicants are required to choose a field of specialization within one of our tracks, a faculty member working in that field can best assess an applicant’s qualifications, as well as whether or not a student’s goals are well-suited to our faculty and resources.
-There are relevant faculty members listed on the pages that provide information on the specific Tracks in the program.
+There are relevant faculty members listed.
 Please use the lists to find faculty relevant to your interests.

 Answers to general questions regarding the application process can be found on the GRS General Information page.

 - Three Letters of recommendation.
 While we do accept professional letters of recommendation, academic recommendations are preferred.

 - A writing sample of about 20 pages.
 Academic writing is preferred.
 The size limit for submitted documents is 5 MB.

 - A two-to-three page personal statement.
-Personal statements are the place to describe your qualifications for graduate studies, including proposed area of study, previous work related to that proposed area of study, and resources at BU that are particularly suited to your goals.
+Personal statements are the place to describe your qualifications for graduate studies, including a proposed area of study, previous work related to that proposed area of study, and resources at BU that are particularly suited to your goals.